Downtown Los Angeles is an ideal date destination with great restaurants, bars, and attractions, many of which are within walking distance.

 Refreshingly, there is very little attitude at the door, but there is a mild dress code: no athletic wear of any kind including sneakers.
 Men must wear dress shoes and collared shirts.
 But, you’ll have the best time if you dress up even more and go full vintage or formal – that’s part of the fun!

-Grand Central Market is a really cool indoor farmer’s market-type of area with lots of great ethnic food options.
+Grand Central Market is downtown L.A.’s famous indoor food hall with lots of great ethnic food options.
 It opened in 1917 and has been in continuous operation since.
-The selection ranges from a Jewish deli to kickass Mexican food to sticky rice.
-It’s a great place to stop for a meal, coffee, or beer while in downtown during the day.
+The selection ranges from a Jewish deli to kickass Mexican food to Asian sticky rice.
+It’s a great place to stop for a meal, coffee, or beer while downtown during the day.

 If you’re craving fried chicken, check out Lucky Bird, which features some of the crispiest fried chicken I’ve found.